Azure/azure-service-bus/samples/Java/readme.md

 ## Apache Qpid JMS

-The Qpid JMS client is a third party open source component managed by the Apache Qpid project that is compatible with Service Bus via the AMQP 1.0 proptocol support and can be used as an "lowest common denominator" alternative when the JMS API has been chosen for an existing application that is being moved onto Azure Service Bus.
+The Qpid JMS client is a third party open source component managed by the Apache Qpid project.
+It is compatible with Service Bus via its AMQP 1.0 proptocol support and can be used as an "lowest common denominator" alternative when the JMS API has been chosen for an existing application that is being moved onto Azure Service Bus.
 Mind that JMS 2.0 gestures that change the namespace topology, like creating durable subscriptions or temporary queues, are not supported with Azure Service Bus via